-If you are visiting this page, your loved one has likely been caused harm in a nursing home or extended care facility.
-Generally speaking, injuries that arise from poor nursing home care include things such as pressure ulcers and bedsores, falls that cause broken hips and head trauma, as well as other types of injuries or even death resulting from malnutrition or choking on food.
+If you are on this page, your loved one has likely been harmed in a nursing home or extended care facility.
+Generally speaking, injuries that arise from poor nursing home care include bedsores, falls that cause broken hips and head trauma, and other types of injuries resulting from malnutrition or dehydration.

 There are remedies against nursing homes when they provide substandard care.
-Generally speaking, these types of claims are settled without the need for litigation.
-However, if the matter cannot be resolved through settlement negotiation to the satisfaction of the family, the claim is filed in a process called arbitration.
+Generally speaking, these types of claims are settled without litigation.
+However, if settlement negotiations don’t satisfy the family, the claim proceeds to the arbitration process.

-Across the United States, millions of people wake up every day in nursing homes.
-In Alabama, many of these individuals are helpless, vulnerable, and completely dependent upon the Alabama nursing home staff to meet most or all of their needs.
+Across the United States, millions of people wake up daily in nursing homes.
+In Alabama, numerous individuals are helpless, vulnerable, and completely reliant on nursing home staff to fulfill most or all of their needs.

 Nursing homes in Alabama and around Birmingham are responsible for providing care to elderly and disabled residents.
 Unfortunately, the quality of care in the nursing home industry has increasingly declined over the past decade.

-Farris, Riley & Pitt, LLP represents direct victims of nursing home and elder abuse as well as their families.
-Call (205) 324-1212 right now to take advantage of a free consultation that will let our Birmingham nursing home abuse attorneys review your case and help you understand all of your legal options.
+Farris, Riley & Pitt, LLP represents victims of nursing home and elder abuse and their families.
+Call (205) 324-1212 right now to take advantage of a free consultation to let our Birmingham nursing home abuse attorneys review your case and help you understand your legal options.

 Why Do I Need a Nursing Home Abuse Lawyer?

-You may be contacted by an insurance company for the negligent nursing home and an agent may try to offer you a settlement to resolve your case.
-Rest assured, whatever you are offered will be woefully short of what you are actually entitled.
+An insurance company for the negligent nursing home might contact you and offer a settlement to resolve your case.
+But, whatever the offer is will be painfully short of what you are entitled to.

-It is in your best interest to refuse to speak to any insurer until you have legal representation.
-Depending on the specific circumstances of your case, you may be eligible for various kinds of damages, and you do not want to jeopardize your ability to recover compensation because of something you said in a phone conversation recorded by an insurance company.
+Refusing to speak to any insurer until you have legal representation is best.
+Depending on the specific circumstances of your case, you may be eligible for various damages, and you do not want to jeopardize your ability to recover compensation because of something you said in a phone conversation recorded by an insurance company.

 Farris, Riley & Pitt, LLP can handle all conversations with insurers on your behalf and immediately engage in negotiations for a fair and full settlement.
-If the insurance company fails to make a satisfactory offer, we will file a lawsuit to try your case in court.
+We will file a lawsuit and take your case to court if the insurance company doesn’t make a satisfactory offer.

 Why Choose Farris, Riley & Pitt, LLP?

-Kirby Farris and Ken Riley were both born and raised in Alabama, and they and their families are now Birmingham residents.
-The law partners are both admitted to the United States District Court for the Middle District of Alabama, United States District Court for the Southern District of Alabama, and United States District Court for the Northern District of Alabama, as well as the Alabama Supreme Court.
+Kirby Farris and Ken Riley were both born and raised in Alabama They and their families are now Birmingham residents.
+The law partners are admitted to the United States District Court for the Middle District of Alabama, the United States District Court for the Southern District of Alabama, the United States District Court for the Northern District of Alabama, and the Alabama Supreme Court.

-Mr. Farris and Mr. Riley are members of the American Bar Association, Alabama Bar Association, and Birmingham Bar Association.
+Mr. Farris and Mr. Riley are American Bar Association, Alabama Bar Association, and Birmingham Bar Association members.
 The attorneys have secured several multimillion-dollar verdicts and settlements.

-The people we represent are not just clients, but are our friends and neighbors.
-Our firm works closely with nursing home and elder abuse victims and their families to help them recover the compensation they need and deserve.
+The people we represent are not just clients but our friends and neighbors.
+We collaborate closely with victims and families affected by nursing home and elder abuse to help secure deserved compensation.

 If you or your loved one has been the victim of nursing home abuse or elder abuse in Birmingham or a surrounding area of Jefferson County, you will have a dedicated legal advocate when you work with Farris, Riley & Pitt, LLP.
 You can have our lawyers provide a complete evaluation of your case when you call (205) 324-1212 to set up a free consultation.